RIT-EVT/SGM/README.md

 ## Introduction

-    The Strain Gauge Module (SGM) is a PCB capable of reading strain on REV3 in multiple locations.
+The Strain Gauge Module (SGM) is a PCB capable of sensing strain on REV3 in multiple locations.
 It supports multiple strain gauges, applying a voltage over the strain gauge and measuring the drop in voltage.
 As the strain gauge faces stress/strain, its resistance changes, which results in a change to the voltage drop.
 The SGM amplifies the measured voltage before reading, though it should remain in the range of 0V to 3V3.